-Minnesota's primary drinking water sources are groundwater and surface water.
-Groundwater is the water found in aquifers beneath the surface of the land.
-Groundwater supplies 75 percent of Minnesota's drinking water.
-Surface water is the water in lakes, rivers, and streams above the surface of the land.
-Surface water supplies 25 percent of Minnesota's drinking water.
+Groundwater supplies 75 percent of Minnesota's drinking water and is found in aquifers beneath the surface of the land.
+Surface water supplies 25 percent of Minnesota's drinking water, and is the water in lakes, rivers, and streams above the surface of the land.

 Contaminants can get in drinking water sources from the natural environment and from people's daily activities.
-There are five main types of contaminants in drinking water sources.
+There are five main types of contaminants in drinking water sources: